Compactified Jacobians as Mumford models: Polytopal decompositions of skeletons

-We will refer to $\Delta_{\ps}$ and $\Delta_{\qs}$ as the \emph{Namikawa decompositions} into polystable and $v$-quasistable types, respectively.
-In the case where all edge lengths are 1, they are instances of the Namikawa decompositions for graphs studied in \cite[\S6]{OdaSeshadri79}.
+We will refer to $\Delta_{\phi}$ as the \emph{Namikawa decomposition} into $\phi$-polystable types.
+As the notation indicates, it depends on the numerical polarization $\phi$.
+In the case where all edge lengths are 1, it is an instance of the Namikawa decompositions for graphs studied in \cite[\S6]{OdaSeshadri79}.